 - 720g flour (usually about 550g "strong" high grade white flour + other flours depending on my whim, including rye, spelt, buckwheat, and whatever else you think might be nice!)

 - 16g sea salt

-- 200g sourdough starter (warmed and active) (if you're having trouble with it rising fast enough, sprinkle a teaspoon of active dried yeast on top of it) - update 2020-03-28: lately, to achieve a lighter loaf, I've been using a "premix" of 100g white flour and 100g water and 30g starter, allowed to site for a couple hours to "take".
-It gets pour into the mixure the same way.
+- 200g sourdough starter (warmed to comfortable room temperature (~20ish Celsius) and active) (if you're having trouble with it rising fast enough, sprinkle a teaspoon of active dried yeast on top of it) - update 2020-03-28: lately, to achieve a lighter loaf, I've been using a "premix" of 100g white flour and 100g water and 30g starter, allowed to site for a couple hours to "take".
+It gets poured into the mixture the same way.

-I sometimes include some seeds, dampened in a bowl, in the dough...
-I use linseed, sunflower seeds, chia, poppy, sesame, and/or spices like caraway (traditional in rye breads), a bit of cumin, fennel, or whatever you fancy - you can also add a bit of mashed potato including the skin in place of a bit of the water - it's yum!
+I sometimes include some seeds, (sometimes dampened in a bowl, although I don't generally bother - just put them in dry) in the dough...
+I use linseed, sunflower seeds, chia, poppy, sesame, and/or spices like caraway (traditional in rye breads, but surprisingly weird in wheat breads lacking rye), a bit of cumin, fennel, or whatever you fancy - you can also add a bit of mashed potato including the skin in place of a bit of the water or a few spoonfuls of plain yoghurt - it's yum!

 Mix all together into a "shaggy" mixture, and turn out onto a benchtop.
 I mix by hand, adding a bit of flour to the benchtop and dough to get it just short of sticky.

 Once mixed, I split it (use the back of a knife or a stainless steel bread scraper if you have one) into two and put each into a large dry soup bowl to rise (you could oil them if you have difficulty getting the dough out), usually for at least 10 hrs, or until about 2-3 times the size.